Code-Institute-Submissions/MS2-7/README.md

 #### Home Page

-- The home page features the CrestTest logo as a heading, a brief quide on how to play, a start button, and a link to share the game on Facebook.
+- The home page features the CrestTest logo as a heading, a brief guide on how to play, a start button, and a link to share the game on Facebook.
 - A visually pleasing background image of a football stadium that continuously scrolls slowly from side to side on mobile and tablet devices.

 #### Quiz Page